SBero/JavascriptPatterns/README.md

 + Mixin
 + Lazy Load

-At some point, all tests will be tested with Karma, Jasmine and Protractor.
+At some point, all patterns will be tested with Karma, Jasmine and Protractor.